 A Sociocultural Faculty in any school delivers a very important part of the curriculum for students.
 The subjects within such a faculty prepare students to become active, curious learners, in ways that are fundamental to fulfilling civic and cultural responsibilities.

-The Sociocultural Faculty aims to foster a philosophy of enquiry, a culture of critical thinking and questioning, and a sense of awe when faced with the act of learning.
-In addition, this faculty endeavours to create a body of independent, self-aware and confident learners who actively create their own futures by shaping their world.
-This is done through the study of literature, history, politics, values, ethics, human experiences, philosophy and culture.
-All the subjects offered within the faculty provide students with tools for extending ‘thinking’.
+The Sociocultural Faculty aims to foster a philosophy of enquiry, a culture of critical thinking and questioning.
+The faculty endeavours to create a body of independent, self-aware and confident learners who understand their own capacity to shape the world.
+This is done through the study of History, Geography, and Religious and Values Education.
+These discreet subjects also develop an understanding of politics, ethics, philosophy and culture.
+All the subjects offered within the faculty provide students with tools for extended thinking.

-- active global citizens, participating constructively in both their school and home lives
+- active global citizens, participating constructively in both their school and community lives

 To develop these dispositions and skills students will debate, process, evaluate, interpret and reflect on a wide range of sources.

 - Modern History (Years 11-12)

 - Religious and Values Education (Years 7-12)